datascienceconfidential/datascienceconfidential.github.io/_posts/2025-07-24-matching-frictions.md

 # Introduction

-I want to discuss what the job market is like, both from the point of view of candidates and hiring managers.
+I want to discuss what the job market is like, both from the point of view of candidates and from the point of view of hiring managers.
 Those who haven't searched for a job for a while might be surprised to learn what the job search is like nowadays.
 Those who are currently searching for a job might like to know that they are not alone, but also to understand *why* companies treat candidates the way they do.
 Why do they ghost you?
 Why do they make you do so many interview rounds?
 Hopefully this talk will give you some of the answers.

 What we're going to cover is: